createcodeandgo/mp3TOm4a/README.md

 - [Pysox](https://github.com/rabitt/pysox)

 ## Running the app
-run `python mp3TOm4a.py` in the code folder
+Run `python mp3TOm4a.py` in the code folder.